FurkanHuman/Student_Exam_Generator_And_Analyzer/Docs/Government Docs/README.md

 # Government Docs

 This directory is designated for documents intended for submission to governmental or public institutions.
-It exists in the spirit of **transparency and accountability**, ensuring that relevant documents are openly accessible when possible.
+It exists in the spirit of **transparency and accountability**, ensuring that relevant documents are openly accessible when appropriate.

-⚠️ **Important Notes**:
+**Important Notes**:

 - Documents containing **personal, sensitive, or confidential data** will be subject to redaction or censorship before publication.
-- Certain files are required to remain in **Turkish** due to legal or procedural obligations when submitted to Turkish authorities.
-These documents will not be translated into English.
+- Certain files must remain in their **original language** or in the **language required by the receiving institution**.
+These documents will not be translated.
-- Only finalized and approved materials will be placed here; drafts or internal notes will not be included.
+- Only finalized and formally approved materials will be placed here; drafts or internal notes will not be included.

-This repository respects both **legal compliance** and **data protection regulations**, balancing openness with privacy and security.
+This repository is managed in compliance with **legal requirements** and **data protection regulations**, balancing openness with privacy and security.

 ---

-### Disclaimer
+### Notice

-The presence of a document in this directory does not imply endorsement, approval, or validation by any governmental or public institution.
+The availability of a document in this directory does not constitute endorsement, certification, or validation by any governmental or public institution.
-All documents are provided **solely for transparency purposes** and should be interpreted within that context.
+All documents are made accessible strictly for **transparency purposes**.
+No legal liability or responsibility is assumed regarding their interpretation, accuracy, or use outside their intended scope.

 <!--
  Copyright 2025 Furkan Bozkurt